 Considering all this, one can be forgiven for being surprised to hear that Prime Minister Lee Hsien Loong (in office since 2004), talking to Parliament on May 16, 2018, pointed out several opportunities for revitalization and further economic growth.

-Of course, readers of the Resilience Success Guide, wouldn’t be among those surprised.
+Of course, readers of the Preview of my (Storm Cunningham) third book, RECONOMICS, wouldn’t be among those surprised.
 They know that all living systems—such as cities—must constantly regenerate just to remain healthy.
 Stasis brings decay.
 A place that isn’t regenerating is degenerating.

 Singapore embodies this principle in its DNA, which explains over five decades of constant, healthy growth.
 As a result, Lee told local Members of Parliament “there are many possibilities for us to grow our economy, and to reinvent and redevelop Singapore.”